raspiblitz/raspiblitz/FAQ.md

 - exit nano editor with: CTRL+x
 - start reboot with command: 'restart'

-### How do I find the IP address when running without a display?

-If you can login into your local internet router it should show you the IP address assigned to the RaspberryPi.

-Another way is to use [Angry IP Scanner](https://angryip.org/) to find the IP address.

-You can also put an empty file just called `hdmi` (without any ending) onto the sd card when connected to your laptop and then start it up on the RaspberryPi.
-This will activate the HDMI port and if you connect a HDMI monitor to the RaspberryPi it will show you the RaspiBlitz status screen containing the local IP address.

 ### Can I run the RaspiBlitz as Backend for BTCPayServer?

 BTCPay Server is a solution to be your own payment processor to accept Lightning Payments for your online store: https://github.com/btcpayserver/btcpayserver